Pennsylvania Insurance Appeal Guide

 File a complaint with the Pennsylvania Insurance Department at the same time as your internal appeal.
 This creates regulatory visibility and pressure.
 You can file online at the link above.

 If the internal appeal is denied, request external independent review.
 In Pennsylvania, this review is conducted by an independent organization with no ties to your insurer, and the decision is binding -- your insurer must comply.
-External reviews overturn approximately 40-60% of denials nationally.
+External reviews overturn a meaningful share of denials — roughly 40% under the federal HHS process and up to ~60% in stricter states (California DMHC IMR data).

 In Pennsylvania, you generally have 180 days from the date of the denial notice to file an internal appeal.
 For urgent or emergency situations, expedited review must be completed within 72 hours.
 After exhausting internal appeals, you can request an external independent review.